What Causes Hair Loss in Cats? Vet Answers, Symptoms & Treatments

 Depending on the initial findings, we may proceed with different steps to determine the cause of your cat’s hair loss.

 Our vets will comb your cat’s skin and check for mites, fungal infections, or bacterial overgrowth.
 Through skin scrapings, we can investigate the common external causes of hair loss in cats.
-Once we have a sample, we’ll use a microscope to see what the cause is.
+Once we have a sample, we’ll use a microscope to determine the cause.

 Blood tests allow us to get a deeper view in case the cause might be internal.
 Hormonal imbalances, such as hyperthyroidism or Cushing’s disease, are often detected using blood tests.
 These tests can also help reveal nutritional deficiencies and the presence of infections in cats.

-Allergies are common in our feline friends, which is why we'll also test for allergies as a potential cause of hair loss in cats.
+Allergies are common in cats, and we include allergy testing as part of our process.
 This helps pinpoint the allergens triggering your cat’s symptoms, such as itching, redness, and hair loss.
-Understanding what triggers these are helps us create detailed treatment plans to manage your cat’s allergies.
+Understanding what triggers these is helpful for us to create detailed treatment plans to manage your cat’s allergies.

 Although it is rare, skin biopsy can also be used to diagnose more complex conditions like cancer or autoimmune diseases.
-A biopsy can reveal structural changes in the skin, inflammatory responses, or abnormal cell growth, providing information beyond what regular tests can provide.
+A biopsy can reveal structural changes in the skin, inflammatory responses, or abnormal cell growth, providing information that regular tests cannot provide.

 Treatment for Hair Loss in Cats

-Once we figure out the cause of your cat’s hair loss, different treatment options will be available.
+Once we determine the cause of your cat’s hair loss, various treatment options will be available.
 This tailored approach is great for diving in and getting straight to treatment without any more distractions.
-Here are the common steps we take to treat hair loss in cats:
+Here are the common steps we take to treat your cat’s hair loss:

 Parasite Control